 As humans, we have already accepted the fact that we fall far below the line of perfection and that is okay.
 At some point in our life, we also figured out and accepted that life would be a rollercoaster.
-Cushioned by the grace of life and the many chances it gives us, Bradley Cooper has now been sober for 10 years.
+Cushioned by the grace of life and the many chances it gives us, Bradley Cooper Refuses to Compromise Sobriety.
 Cooper’s hard earned 10 years wasn’t a walk in the park, but it sure was a turning point in his career.

 Films such as Silver Linings Playbook, American Hustle, The Hangover, Limitless and The Place Beyond the Pines were a few of the roles that made him a serious leading man.
 Prior to the years of his sobriety, during his day of Alias when he played the enterprising reporter Will Tippin, he felt that his alcohol abuse was taking a toll on his career.
 His screentime began to decrease overtime, until eventually he asked the series creator and executive producer to write him off the show.